NOTHGroup/nothgroup.github.io/_posts/2016-09-20-cameramouse-cameramouse-competitor.md

 ---
 layout: post
-title:  "CameraMouse - CameraMouse Competitor"
+title:  "Camera Mouse - CameraMouse Competitor"
 date:   2016-09-20 14:55:00 +0000
 categories: handicapped-users competitors project2
 ---

-# CameraMouse -  A CameraMouse Competitor
+# Camera Mouse -  A CameraMouse Competitor

 It has the same name as my software.
 That was not deliberate might be that I have seen this software before and my subconscious made me name my software the same.